Smita-B/Directors-Of-Truth/README.md

 - **Operational Efficiency**: Simplifies and accelerates case lodging and data sharing processes.

 For detailed information on system architecture, modules, and implementation, please refer to the accompanying [PDF Documentation](./documentation.pdf).

+## Disclaimer

+All pictures used in this project are excluded for privacy reasons.
+This project is developed solely for educational purposes.
+Any resemblance or correlation with real-life data, individuals, or events is purely coincidental and unintended.